SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/output.rst

 The Fourth file is the ``.properties`` file, this file contains mainy physical useful information of the corresponding halos.
-This can be divided in several useful groups of physical parameters, the first group are the properties based on the critical density of the Universe:
+This can be divided in several useful groups of physical parameters, on this page we have divided the several variables which are present in the ``.properties`` file.

+Critical Density related:
+"""""""""""""""""""""""""

 + ``Mass_200crit``: The mass of a halo with an over density on average of :math:`\Delta=200` based on the critical density of the Universe